 AI is changing not just how work gets done, but how cyberattacks are conceived and executed.
 Darktrace’s 2026 outlook underscores a pivotal shift.
 Attackers are increasingly targeting the intelligence layer of enterprises.
 Darktrace cautions in its 2026 forecast that AI is altering more than simply how companies run.
-It is radically altering the way that attackers think, grow, and take advantage of trust.
+It is radically altering the way that atltackers think, grow, and take advantage of trust.

 This evolution marks the beginning of a new era of cybersecurity, one where trust itself becomes the primary attack surface.

-Trend 2: SaaS Platforms Become the Preferred Supply Chain Target
+Trend 3: SaaS Platforms Become the Preferred Supply Chain Target

 Nathaniel Jones, VP of Security & AI Strategy